kubeflow/community/committee-distribution/charter.md

 # Kubeflow Distribution Committee

 The Kubeflow Distribution Committee (KDC) is a vendor-neutral body dedicated to supporting a healthy ecosystem of solutions by prioritizing the development, sustainability, interoperability, and distribution of individual Kubeflow sub-projects.
-While the primary focus of the KDC is to empower these sub-projects as modular, high-quality components, the Kubeflow Community Distribution serves as a primary example of this effort – providing a validated community supported implementation that demonstrates the collective power of these projects in a unified environment.
-By maintaining this distribution, the KDC aims to lower the barrier to entry for users and provide a streamlined path to adoption, while ensuring that sub-projects remain robust and valuable.
+While the primary focus of the KDC is to empower these sub-projects as modular, high-quality components, the Kubeflow Community Distribution serves as a primary example of this effort – providing a validated community supported implementation that demonstrates the collective power of these projects in a unified platform.

 ## Charter

-### In Scope (Powers)
+### Goals

+The committee will approve policies and decisions to bound the Kubeflow subprojects that will pursue the following goals:

 1. Promote the Kubeflow community’s vision, values, and mission in collaboration with the KSC, KOC, and WG Chairs.
 2. Validate, report on, and advocate for the consumability of Kubeflow sub-projects by establishing requirements for portability and ease of deployment across heterogeneous environments; this includes identifying integration gaps—such as unexposed configurations or packaging hurdles—and opening issues with sub-project maintainers to help prioritize improvements necessary for the projects to be effectively integrated into the community distribution and the broader vendor ecosystem.
 3. Define and maintain the requirements for external projects and distributions of Kubeflow sub-project to be eligible to use the Kubeflow Conformant mark.
-4. Validate and impose requirements on the Kubeflow Community Distribution, which provides a reference deployment of all Kubeflow sub-projects that is vendor neutral, multi-tenant, secure, and provide an integrated experience between components.

-### Out of Scope (Limitations)
+4. Collaborate with Kubeflow Community Distribution maintainers

+### Restrictions

 - Anti-Ecosystem-Competitive Actions: Engaging in or permitting actions that undermine the longevity of the community or violate vendor-neutral sovereignty.
 This includes, but is not limited to:
 - **Proprietary Lock-in:** Mandating that sub-projects or the distribution depend on proprietary APIs or closed-source components when general, open-source alternatives exist.
-- **Core Fragmentation:** Implementing core functionality that is not upstreamed, as the KDC’s goal is to maintain a Kubernetes-native, portable, and extensible foundation.
 - **Exclusionary Integration:** Forcing dependencies that intentionally disadvantage specific vendors or environments.
 - **Note on Compatibility:** This does not exclude the development of community-supported or vendor-contributed adapters (e.g., data exporters, storage drivers, or external dependencies) designed to support specific environments, provided they remain external to the project's core functionality and do not compromise the portability of the base ecosystem.